Will it really help you save a deposit?

 Altogether, Michael ends up only $2,511 ahead under this scheme.

 There are more discussions under way regarding the benefits of superannuation and home ownership so please visit our ‘Using Super As A House Deposit‘ to stay informed.

 Disclaimer: This should not be read as tax advice.
-Marginal tax rates, rebates and the BBSR can change.
-In addition, the First Home Super Saver Scheme is yet to pass the Senate.
+Marginal tax rates, rebates and the BBSR rate can change.
 You should speak to your account to get accurate figures for your situation and salary and to ensure you’re following current tax and superannuation legislation.

 It can be really difficult to save a minimum 5% deposit with house prices continuing to rise.

 As time goes on, it just gets more difficult.

 Having to wait at least 1-2 years to access contributions you’ve made to the First Home Super Saver Scheme will amount to a drop in the ocean as far as your deposit requirement is concerned.

 In the meantime, you may qualify for no deposit home loan today!